 - Apply primer to a clean face.

 - Allow skincare products to really soak in first.
 Wait for moisturiser or sun protection to be touch dry before applying any primer.
 Be careful as some of these products may not go well with a primer and cause pilling and slippage.
-Therefore, use skincare products that really go into the skin.
+Therefore, use skincare products that soak into the skin.

 - A light application is all you need.
 For example, a pea-sized blob is all you need for the face.
-Too much primer can also cause slippage or product pilling.
+Too much primer can cause slippage or product pilling, so apply it sparingly.

 - You do not powder a primer.